openjdk/panama-foreign/doc/panama_ffi.md

         FunctionDescriptor.of(C_LONG, C_POINTER)
 );

-try (ResourceScope scope = ResourceScope.ofConfined()) {
+try (ResourceScope scope = ResourceScope.newConfinedScope()) {
     long len = strlen_virtual.invokeExact(
-        LibraryLookup.ofDefault().lookup("strlen").get() // address provided here!
+        (Addressable)CLinker.systemLookup().lookup("strlen").get() // address provided here!
         CLinker.toCString("Hello", scope).address()
     ); // 5
 }
 ```

 Now that we have seen the basics of how foreign function calls are supported in Panama, let's add some additional considerations.
 First, it is important to note that, albeit the interop code is written in Java, the above code can *not* be considered 100% safe.
 There are many arbitrary decisions to be made when setting up downcall method handles such as the one above, some of which might be obvious to us (e.g. how many parameters does the function take), but which cannot ultimately be verified by the Panama runtime.
 After all, a symbol in a dynamic library is, mostly a numeric offset and, unless we are using a shared library with debugging information, no type information is attached to a given library symbol.
 This means that, in this case, the Panama runtime has to *trust* our description of the `strlen` function.
-For this reason, access to the foreign linker is a restricted operation, which can only be performed if the runtime flag `foreign.restricted=permit` is passed on the command line of the Java launcher <a href="#1"><sup>1</sup></a>.
+For this reason, access to the foreign linker is a restricted operation, which can only be performed if the requesting module is listed in the `--enable-native-access` command-line flag <a href="#2"><sup>2</sup></a>.

-Finally let's talk about the life-cycle of some of the entities involved here; first, as a downcall native handle wraps a lookup symbol, the library from which the symbol has been loaded will stay loaded until there are reachable downcall handles referring to one of its symbols; in the above example, this consideration is less important, given the use of the default lookup object, which can be assumed to stay alive for the entire duration of the application.

 Certain functions might return pointers, or structs; it is important to realize that if a function returns a pointer (or a `MemoryAddress`), no life-cycle whatsoever is attached to that pointer.
 It is then up to the client to e.g. free the memory associated with that pointer, or do nothing (in case the library is responsible for the life-cycle of that pointer).
 If a library returns a struct by value, things are different, as a *fresh*, memory segment is allocated off-heap and returned to the callee.
 In such cases, the foreign linker API will request an additional prefix `SegmentAllocator` (see above) parameter which will be responsible for allocating the returned segment.
 The allocation will likely associate the segment with a *resource scope* that is known to the callee and which can then be used to release the memory associated with that segment.
 An additional overload of `downcallHandle` is also provided by `CLinker` where a client can specify which allocator should be used in such cases at *link-time*.

 Performance-wise, the reader might ask how efficient calling a foreign function using a native method handle is; the answer is *very*.
 The JVM comes with some special support for native method handles, so that, if a give method handle is invoked many times (e.g, inside an *hot* loop), the JIT compiler might decide to just generate a snippet of assembly code required to call the native function, and execute that directly.
-In most cases, invoking native function this way is as efficient as doing so through JNI <a href="#3a"><sup>3a</sup></a><a href="#3b"><sup>3b</sup></a>.
+In most cases, invoking native function this way is as efficient as doing so through JNI <a href="#3"><sup>3</sup></a>.

 ### Upcalls